 Stable and boring businesses like telecom companies are great.
 In fact, I love boring companies.

-That’s why we have a few of them in my portfolio, which you can check here,
+That’s why we have a few of them in my portfolio, which you can check here

 ,But anyone who says there weren’t warning signs with CenturyLink wasn’t looking hard enough.While every company needs a good story behind it for an investment to make sense, the data better make sense as well.For that, I developed a scoring system called the Dividend Sustainability Index (DSI) .

 I use the DSI to measure a company’s debt-to-equity, net income margin, free cash flow growth, and payout ratio to determine the safety of its dividend.The higher the DSI score, the safer the dividend.To show you how well it works, I went back and ran CenturyLink’s data through the DSI.Here’s how the company scored before it was forced to cut its dividend:

 My general rule of thumb is that a company must have a DSI score of 75% or higher to make it into my portfolio.